dmarx/dispatchr/README.md

 It probably is.
 I never said this was a good idea.

-Anyway, the API is limited to two operations: issuing `source()` commands on the first argument (which is presumably the path to a file that already exists on the server), and assigning the positional arguments into a character string.
+Anyway, the API is limited to two operations: issuing `source()` commands on the first argument (which is presumably the path to a file that already exists on the server), and assigning the positional arguments into a variable.
 I'm pretty confident there's only a vulnerability here if the malicious actor has the ability to write files to the server.
 If they already have that kind of access, you probably have bigger problems already.

 I plan to add authentication in the near future, which should help mitigate any security issues.